Crown-Commercial-Service/tailspend-idam/README.md

 ```

-### Yarn
+### Bun
-In order to either run the project you will need to install Yarn.
+In order to either run the project you will need to install Bun.
 This is a package manager for JavaScript and is used to install Node modules and you can install it with:
 ```
-brew install yarn
+brew install bun
 ```